- Group Tours

 - Private Tours

 - Australia (02) 8006 4411

-Bring your loved ones and enjoy a romantic walk along the canal while we travel through the highlights of the northern island on our fully-guided Hokkaido Japan Tours and luxury custom packages available May through December.
+Bring your loved ones and enjoy a romantic walk along the canal while we travel through the highlights of the northern island on our fully-guided Hokkaido Tours.
+Looking to upgrade to a luxury vacation?
+Ask your travel agent about Japan Deluxe Tour's affordable and flexible range of custom private tours available May through December.

 Shopping District in Otaru's Historic Buildings

 One of the largest museum shops in Japan featuring music boxes in Hokkaido